 Javier Silva, earning his Bachelor of Science degree in Information technology.

-Ali Piracha, earning her Bachelor of Science degree, Summa Cum Laude, in Cognitive and Behavioral Neuroscience.
+Ali Piracha, earning his Bachelor of Science degree, Summa Cum Laude, in Cognitive and Behavioral Neuroscience.